elifaid/LeveragedETFs/README.md

-# LeveragedETFs
+# Leveraged ETFs
-Leveraged ETF simulator
+Leveraged ETF simulator using Quantmod and Rshiny for visualizations